 Toronto, April 2020

-For more than a decade, our international, interdisciplinary team studying nursing homes in Canada, the US, the UK, Germany, Norway and Sweden.
+For more than a decade, our international, interdisciplinary team has been studying nursing homes in Canada, the US, the UK, Germany, Norway and Sweden.
 In this report, we draw on the lessons for the pandemic from the research done by us and others, to suggest what we can do and should not do now, and what we should plan for in the future.

 There is no question that the COVID-19 crisis calls for extraordinary and immediate measures.
 There is also no question that some of the most vulnerable live in what are commonly called the nursing homes where people require 24-hour care.
 Those providing paid and unpaid care are particularly vulnerable as well.